Dmytro-Posyliuzhnyi/math-learning-journal/Linear Algebra/Linear Algebra.md

+*Date: 11 December 2024*

+Today, I learned about the following topics and need to take notes on them:

+- Vector dot product
+- Vector length
+- Cauchy-Schwarz inequality and its proof

+---

 *Date: 10 December 2024*

 I complemented my notes on linear dependence and independence and also took notes on linear subspaces and the basis of a subspace.
 It's a bit challenging to take notes while watching explanations with visual animations, as my notes end up being purely text-based.
 I'm afraid that later on, when I will refine these notes, I might face some difficulties.
 Additionally, the amount of notes for the Linear Algebra course seems higher than usual because many concepts are new to me, but I just don't want to lose any important information, so I'm trying to write down everything that helps me understand the bigger picture.